Parsl/parsl/docs/userguide/execution.rst

      blocks = min (maxBlocks,
                    ceil( active_tasks / taskBlocks ))

-- When p = 1/2: Stack up to 2 tasks per taskBlock before we overflowing and requesting a new block
+- When p = 1/2: Stack up to 2 tasks per taskBlock before overflowing and requesting a new block

 Configuration